isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 A visitor who does not have any of the above may be refused boarding by the airline.

+For visitors who do not have mobile devices that can download the TraceTogether app or are unable to receive an SMS One-Time Password to register their profile on the TraceTogether app, please refer to Questions 29 and 30.

-#### 41. Can visitors use the ATP to transit/transfer through Singapore?
+#### 42. Can visitors use the ATP to transit/transfer through Singapore?

 No, the ATP is for visitors who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.

 Note that the flights between Hong Kong and Singapore, that have been designated by Singapore Government and Hong Kong Government under the ATB, are not open to travellers intending transit or transfer through Singapore on their way to and from Hong Kong.
 Such travellers can only take non-designated flights.

-#### 42. Do visitors, who are travelling from Hong Kong to transit / transfer through Singapore, need to take a pre-departure COVID-19 PCR test within 72 hours before departing from Hong Kong?
+#### 43. Do visitors, who are travelling from Hong Kong to transit / transfer through Singapore, need to take a pre-departure COVID-19 PCR test within 72 hours before departing from Hong Kong?

 There is no need, but visitors are advised to check with their airline that the transfer route that they are taking has been approved by the Civil Aviation Authority of Singapore (CAAS).